OFFRE LISEUSES

 Résumé

-Imagine if the biggest number you had a symbol for was 1, 000, 000.
-In ancient Egypt, anything bigger broke maths.
-Still today, writing down some numbers is beyond us: try it with all the zeroes in a googolplex, or an outrageous alien number like TREE(3).
+Writing down some numbers is still beyond us today: try it with all the zeroes in a googolplex, or an outrageous alien number like FISH 7.
 Even harnessing every particle in the universe, you wouldn't come close.
 But that hasn't stopped us from hunting down these mind-bendingly big numbers and studying them.
+In Huge Numbers, mathematician and Numberphile presenter Richard Elwes shows how counting has shaped human thought.

-In Huge Numbers, mathematician Richard Elwes shows how counting larger and larger numbers has shaped human thought.
-Whether they are recorded with notches carved on a tally stick, beads on an abacus, or electrical signals carrying binary code, numbers are endlessly expressive and versatile.
-This rich vocabulary allows us to test the limits of mathematics over and over, breaking it down and putting it back together again.
+Whether recorded with notches carved on a tally stick, beads on an abacus, or electrical signals carrying binary code, it allows us to test the limits of mathematics over and over, breaking it down and putting it back together again.
+Come on a fascinating tour that spans continents and millennia, from the Mayan calendar to today's chatbots.
+You'll see that huge numbers are everywhere, expanding our horizons and powering our modern world.